Published:

 TWINT QR sticker (direct) | EUR 0 | — | 1.30% | — | — |

-All prices exclude VAT.
-The specified credit card fees apply to Swiss consumer cards (Visa/Mastercard).
-Business cards and foreign cards can trigger higher fees.
+All prices are exclusive of value added tax.
+The credit card fees shown apply to Swiss consumer cards (Visa/Mastercard).
+Business cards and foreign cards may trigger higher fees.

-A concrete example calculation: With a monthly turnover of EUR 5,000, 60 % of which is credit card/debit card and 40 % TWINT, Payrexx Standard results in a total monthly cost of around EUR 90–100 (EUR 15 subscription + approx. EUR 50 card fees + approx. EUR 25–35 TWINT fees).
-With SumUp without a subscription (card payment only, no TWINT), you are looking at around EUR 75–125 in pure transaction fees — however, without an online shop function with integrated TWINT.
+A concrete sample calculation: With EUR 5’000 monthly volume, of which 60 % is credit card/debit card and 40 % TWINT, the total monthly cost with Payrexx Standard is around EUR 90–100 (EUR 15 subscription + approx. EUR 50 card fees + approx. EUR 25–35 TWINT fees).
+With SumUp without a subscription (only card payment, no TWINT), you are at about EUR 75–125 in pure transaction fees — however, without an online shop function with integrated TWINT.

-Keep in mind: The lowest transaction fees are of little use if you have to manually reconcile two separate systems for them.
-The time required for double invoicing, manual reconciliations, and separate exports can quickly eat up the cost advantage.
-Calculate for your specific turnover whether an individual solution or a combined solution is more profitable.
+Keep in mind: The lowest transaction fees are of little use if you have to manually reconcile two separate systems.
+The time required for dual billing, manual reconciliations and separate exports can quickly consume any cost advantage.
+Calculate for your specific turnover whether an individual solution or a combined solution is more cost-effective.

-8. Checklist: Setting up an online shop + on-site payment for your food truck
+8. Checklist: Set up online shop + on-site payment for your food truck

-Check business structure: As a sole proprietorship or GmbH, you can register directly with most Swiss PSPs.
-A commercial register entry accelerates activation.
+Check business form: As a sole proprietorship or GmbH, you can register directly with most Swiss PSPs.
+An entry in the commercial register accelerates activation.

-Set up the online shop: enter products, prices in EUR, pick-up time slots, and contact details.
+Set up online shop: Enter products, prices in EUR, pickup time slots and contact details.
 Less is more — keep the range clear.

-Activate payment methods in the online shop: at least TWINT and credit card.
-Check whether the QR-invoice makes sense for catering orders.
+Activate payment methods in the webshop: At least TWINT and credit card.
+Check whether the QR invoice makes sense for catering orders.

-Set up the on-site payment method: order a terminal, activate Tap to Pay, or apply for a TWINT QR sticker.
+Set up on-site payment method: Order a terminal, activate Tap to Pay or request TWINT QR stickers.

-Run a test order: order from your own online shop, check the payment process, and test the terminal or Tap to Pay before the first use.
+Run a test order: Place an order yourself in your online shop, check the payment process and test the terminal or Tap to Pay before first use.

-Enter payout account: enter Swiss IBAN and determine the payout frequency (weekly is recommended for food trucks with ongoing stock purchases).
+Enter payout account: Enter Swiss IBAN and define payment frequency (weekly is recommended for food trucks with ongoing purchases of goods).

-Prepare bookkeeping: set up transit account 1090, book fees to account 6840.
-For small volumes, a monthly collective booking is sufficient.
+Prepare accounting: Set up transit account 1090, book fees to account 6840.
+For small volumes, a monthly collective entry is sufficient.

-Evaluate after the first month: how much revenue comes online, how much on-site?
-Is the payment mix right?
-Adjust the subscription or payment methods if necessary.
+Evaluate after the first month: How much turnover comes online, how much on-site?
+Is the payment mix correct?
+Adjust your subscription or payment methods if necessary.

 How you combine webshop and on-site payment for your food truck with Payrexx

-As a Swiss PSP, Payrexx offers a combination solution for precisely this scenario: via the Payrexx Storefront, you create an ordering webshop without programming knowledge, activate TWINT, credit cards, and other payment methods, and at the same time accept on-site payments via Tap to Pay or terminal.
+As a Swiss PSP, Payrexx offers a combination solution for precisely this scenario: Via the Payrexx Storefront, you create an ordering webshop without programming skills, activate TWINT, credit card and other payment methods and simultaneously accept on-site payments via Tap to Pay or terminal.

-All transactions — online and at the stall — run through one account with a consolidated statement and payout to your Swiss IBAN account.
-The Free-Plan is suitable for trying out, while the Standard plan from EUR 15/mth. offers lower transaction fees and API access for advanced integrations.
+All transactions — online and at the stall — run through one account with consolidated billing and payouts to your Swiss IBAN account.
+The Free-Plan is suitable for trying it out, while the Standard plan from EUR 15/mth. offers lower transaction fees and API access for advanced integrations.

-You can test Payrexx for 30 days free of charge, without a credit card or obligation.
+You can test Payrexx for 30 days for free, without a credit card or obligation.

 Frequently Asked Questions about Webshop and On-Site Payment for Food Trucks in Switzerland